tomstejskal/apinette/README.md

 - `path` - url path
 - `headers` - table containing HTTP headers (ie. { Accept = 'application/json' })
 - `body` - a string a table containing the body of POST request
+- `handle_response` - a function, which receives the response and returns nothing (ie. to convert response body)

 If body is table, then it is encoded as json object and HTTP header Content-Type is set to 'application/json'.
 If the supplied headers also contain Content-Type header,